centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getexception

-To view the exception list of a time period, use the **GETEXCEPTION** action:
+To view the exception list for a time period, use the **GETEXCEPTION** action:

 ``` shell
 centreon -u admin -p 'centreon' -o TP -a getexception -v "mytimeperiod"